-Based out of New Castle, Delaware, our headquarters and engineering facility encompass two buildings comprising over 50,000 square feet of work space.
-Most of that space is taken up by our new engineering facility that houses all of our cars, dynos, lifts and tools that we use to develop our products.
-Across the street from our engineering facility is a building that houses our corporate offices, customer service, and video studio.
-It’s pretty crazy to think that all of the work and engineering that we do now was once constrained to a facility one-tenth the size.
+Based out of New Castle, Delaware, our headquarters and engineering facility encompass two buildings comprising over 109,000 square feet of workspace.
+27,000 square feet of that space is taken up by our engineering facility that houses all of our cars, dynos, lifts, and tools that we use to develop our products.

 The Mishimoto engineering facility and the people who work within it will be our focus as we take a look at our tools, our team, and our engineering process.

 Our passion and love for cars are what drive all of us here at Mishimoto to create the best performance parts for your car.
 Our production team isn’t just made up of engineers, project managers and journalists; it’s one of the most diverse groups of automotive enthusiasts you’ll ever find.
 On most days, our office parking lot is a gearhead’s paradise.
 From Triumphs to 240s, and F-150s to Evos, our team drives just about everything.
 We love all of our rides, and we put that love into the parts we make here.